 - Why replicate meat?
 This is a question that many businesses face from customers when they add plant-based options to their menu.
 The Beyond Meat team have a great way to deal with it.
 Their response makes reference to wanting to enabling customers to eat what they love, and in this case it’s “juicy, delicious breakfast sausage patties”.
 They then link their offering to the purchase drivers of plant-based food fans.
 It’s clever copy.
 Check it out!

 - How do you make plant based meat without GMO?
 Their response: “Protein, fat, minerals, carbohydrates, and water are the five building blocks of meat.
 We source these building blocks directly from plants.
 Using heating, cooling, and pressure, we create the fibrous texture of meat from plant-based proteins.
 Then, we mix in fats, minerals, fruit and vegetable-based colors, natural flavors, and carbohydrates to replicate the appearance, juiciness, and flavor of meat.
 The result?
 Uncompromisingly delicious plant-based breakfast sausage, no sacrifice required.”

 You may have customers ask: “What’s in plant-based meat?”
 If so, reach for these explainations to save yourself time!

-- Contact us for help!
-We can do it for you.
+Or, just contact us for help!
+We can do it all for you.